YouTube

 FOOD

-Something that can be hit or miss in a place like this and if I’m honest I was expecting a complete miss!
-Andrey took me to USSR themed café called Stolovka in this derelict building.
-Bizarre walking through a building that is completely run down apart from one small restaurant up stairs.
+Something like this can be hit or miss, and if I’m honest, I was expecting a complete miss!
+Interestingly, Andrey took me to Stolovka, a USSR-themed café in a derelict building.
+It was bizarre walking through a building that is completely run down, except for one small restaurant upstairs.

-Andrey done the ordering for me, breand and chicken.
-You can clearly see it didn’t look like much but was more than edible.
-I’m always keen to try new food but had I been given that at home I’m not sure I would’ve been so happy to eat it.
+Thankfully, Andrey did the ordering for me, choosing bread and chicken.
+Although it didn’t look like much, it was more than edible.
+While I’m always keen to try new food, had I been given that at home, I’m not sure I would’ve been so happy to eat it.

 CASTLE

-Andrey left myself and the other guide off at the Bendery Fortress and made his way on.
-It was stunning and is best described as the castle from Super Mario World.
-The best part was without doubt the torture room and was frightening to think what some people were put throughout.
+Afterward, Andrey dropped me and the other guide off at the Bendery Fortress before continuing on his way.
+The fortress was stunning and can best be described as resembling the castle from Super Mario World.
+Without a doubt, the highlight was the torture room, which was frightening to imagine what some people endured there.

 SCARS

-Walking through the city of Bender you can still see the effects of the wars as bullet holes line some of the buildings.
-War broke out here in 1992 and continued on for almost 6 months.
-Since then the Russian army and UN peace keepers have been active here to ensure violence doesn’t breakout again.
-I felt no tension at all and generally thought the checkpoints of which some had tanks, were unnecessary but I’m lead to believe it’s like a comfort blanket for the locals
+While walking through the city of Bender, you can still see the effects of the wars, as bullet holes line some of the buildings.
+The people here experienced a war that broke out in 1992 and continued for almost six months.
+Since then, the Russian army and UN peacekeepers have been active here to prevent violence.
+Despite this, I felt no tension and found the tank checkpoints unnecessary.
+However, they comfort the locals.

 BACK TO CHISINAU

-The trip back was a formality and I made another stop at the same resto for a bite before heading back to the Christmas market.
-This time round it was really kicking off, full of couples and families.
-I have been here without the market and it really changes the dynamic of the city as without it there just aren’t any options.
+The trip back was a formality, and I made another stop at the same resto for a bite before heading back to the Christmas market.
+This time round, it was really kicking off, full of couples and families.
+Previously, I have been here without the market, and it really changes the dynamic of the city.
+Without it, there just aren’t any options.

 THE MARKET